webscaling/module-reviews-scale/README.md

 Here are the user stories explored to create this app:

-- [ ] As a user, I should be able to see aggregate ratings for the item I am exploring.
+- [X] As a user, I should be able to see aggregate ratings for the item I am exploring.
-- [ ] As a user, I should be ble to read reviews relevant to the item I am exploring.
+- [X] As a user, I should be ble to read reviews relevant to the item I am exploring.
-  - [ ] As a user, I should be able to view images attached to these reviews.
-- [ ] As a user, I should be able to write a review, and have the surrounding components update accordingly.
+- [X] As a user, I should be able to write a review, and have the surrounding components update accordingly.
-  - [ ] As a user, I should also be able to submit photos to this review.
+- [X] As a user, I should be able to mark reviews as helpful and remove these votes.
-- [ ] As a user, I should be able to mark reviews as helpful.
+- [X] As a user dependent on screen dictation, I should be able to navigate this app.